asherblooom/game/README.md

 ## Learning OpenGL and C++

-### Main resources
+### OpenGL

 - [This book](https://linker2.worldcat.org/?jHome=https%3A%2F%2Fbris.idm.oclc.org%2Flogin%3Furl%3Dhttps%3A%2F%2Flearning.oreilly.com%2Flibrary%2Fview%2F~%2F9780133365023%2F%3Far%26orpq%26email%3D%5Eu&linktype=best&jHomeSig=18d1b86a967d5206742890e689759fabdaea0ebe6659ddee4ef995593108d486)
-is highly recommended and teaches up to date OpenGl (ver.
+teaches up to date OpenGL (ver.
 4.5) - this is also what the examples are based on. \
 _Note: the link should take you to a sign-in page for UoB which will then direct you to the **6th edition** e-book.
 You can access the **7th edition** (most recent edition) by scrolling down and selecting it_

+- [This website](https://antongerdelan.net/opengl/index.html) is another good OpenGL 4 tutorial, but covers some topics in a slightly different order

+- [This website](https://www.learnopengl.com/) teaches OpenGl ver.
+3 (but is still good) and can be useful to provide extra detail/flesh out understanding

+### C++

-- The book **"A Tour of C++" by Bjarne Stroustrup** (2nd or 3rd edition are good) is also highly recommended as a quick reference guide to c++ compared to the more indepth website linked below \
+- The book **"A Tour of C++" by Bjarne Stroustrup** (2nd or 3rd edition are good) is good as a quick reference guide to C++ compared to the more indepth website linked below \
 (You might be able to find a free pdf online or access an ebook from the library website)

 - [Here](https://www.learncpp.com/) is a good website to learn C++\
-  just note it is _very very_ detailed and sometimes in a strange order
+Just note it is _very_ detailed and sometimes in a strange order

-### Additional resources

-- [This website](https://www.learnopengl.com/) teaches OpenGl ver.
-3 (but is still good)
-- [Another good opengl tutorial](https://www.open.gl) but again only version 3

-These can be useful to provide extra detail/flesh out understanding